seqan/lara/README.rst

 % bin/lara -d seq1_dp.ps -d seq2_dp.ps

-The pairwise structural alignments are printed to stdout in the T-Coffee Library format.
+The pairwise structural alignments are printed to stdout in the T-Coffee Library format (see below).
 If you want to store the result in a file, please use the `-w` option or redirect the output.

 ::